 I arrive at the end of this review, then, wanting to say something positive aside from my constant beating the dead horse of “lovingly crafted atmosphere”.
 Here’s all I can think of:

 1. The water looks great!

-2. It’s perfectly fine to set games in destroyed places because it gives level designers a perfect excuse for why there’s so much shit unnaturally thrown around.
+2. It’s perfectly fine to set games in destroyed places because it gives level designers a perfect excuse for why there’s so much stuff unnaturally thrown around.